Want to know when I share a new recipe? Subscribe today!

 - Place the chicken, yoghurt, garlic, cumin, coriander, paprika, sumac, turmeric, lemon juice, salt, and pepper in a bowl.
 Mix well to coat.
 Cover and refrigerate for at least 30 minutes, or up to 4 hours.

 - Return the chicken to the pan.
 Stir the chicken stock into the leftover marinade, then pour into the pan.
-Simmer gently for 8–10 minutes, until the chicken is cooked through and the sauce is creamy.
+Simmer gently for 8-10 minutes, or until the chicken is cooked through and the sauce is creamy.

 Notes